The Orange Peels: Circling the Sun and 2020 (2002–2009)

 Having already written most of the third album, Clapp and Pries decided to record the album with Bryan Hanna in Minneapolis.
 Joining them were multi-instrumentalist Oed Ronne and drummer Peter Anderson, both from The Ocean Blue.
 Hanna also drummed on the sessions.
 Ronne and Anderson had played with Clapp and Pries in late fall in New York on a tour for Clapp's second solo album, Available Light.
 They met at the Terrarium over Christmas and New Years 2002–2003 to record most of Circling the Sun.

 Overdubs and a few new songs were completed later that year at the Sunnyvale studio with Ronne and with Vickers returning as a guest musician.
 In 2005, Parasol Records released Circling the Sun and the band embarked on West Coast and Midwest tours.
 The band performed west coast shows with the B-52s, The Ocean Blue, Ivy, the Apples in stereo, and ABC during this period.

-This version of the group wrapped production on its fourth album, 2020 in its Sunnyvale, California studio with guest appearances by Winther, Vickers, as well as John Moremen.
-In particular, the album's closing song, "Broken Wing," features as many as four lead guitar players, and the lead-off track "We're Gonna Make It," Features guitar melodies by Ronne and Winther.
-The album was released on Nov.
-10, 2009 on Minty Fresh, before the lineup changed again.
+This version of the group wrapped production on its fourth album, 2020, in its Sunnyvale, California studio with guest appearances by Winther, Vickers, as well as John Moremen.
+In particular, the album's closing song, "Broken Wing," features as many as four lead guitar players, and the lead track, "We're Gonna Make It," features guitar melodies by Ronne and Winther.
+The album was released on November 10, 2009, on Minty Fresh, before the lineup changed again.

 Sun Moon (2009–2013)

 After 2020 was released, the lineup changed yet again, with Ronne bowing out.
 Rather than audition for a new lead guitarist, the Peels' long-time drummer, John Moremen, moved to lead guitar and the band began its search for a new drummer.
 Gabriel Coan was chosen after one audition, and the band went out over the next several months to tour the Northwest and Midwest on the material from 2020.

 Amid the rehearsals, they also began recording new material, which eventually became the band's fifth album, Sun Moon (2013, Minty Fresh).
-The band funded the vinyl pressing through a successful 2012 Kickstarter campaign.
-Having written and recorded the material together at the Sunnyvale Eichler in a much more collaborative atmosphere, the live set took on the sound and feel of the sessions.
+The band had funded the vinyl pressing through a successful 2012 Kickstarter campaign.
+Having written and recorded the material together at the Sunnyvale Eichler in a collaborative atmosphere, the live set took on the sound and feel of the sessions.
 The band toured the East coast, the West coast and the Midwest.